 Among New Jersey's treasures are its charming small towns.
 First-time visitors are delighted to discover these little pockets of Americana, where you can stroll down Main Street, wander through one-of-a-kind stores and dine at family-owned restaurants.
-Take advantage of fall's seasonable weather to explore this list of NJ towns with populations under 12,000.
 Download and print this infographic as your guide!

 Not only is Clinton picturesque, it's home to one of the most photographed structures in New Jersey, the Red Mill.
 (Explore the entire Red Mill Museum Village, which holds a dozen historic buildings, including the mill.)
 Set on the banks of the Raritan River, which is the site of the town's annual Rubber Ducky Race, Clinton features an adorable downtown block with galleries, shops and restaurants.

-Chester is a must-go destination for its sweet little main street.
-Stroll along brick sidewalks and peek into the windows of 80+ specialty shops, ranging from fine antiques to posh pet products.
+Chester is a must-go destination for its historic downtown retail district.
+Stroll along brick sidewalks and peek into the windows of dozens of specialty shops, ranging from fine antiques to posh pet products.
 If you have a sweet tooth, you'll find 48 flavors at Taylor's Ice Cream Parlor, or stop at Alstede Farms for a freshly baked pie.

 If you like fine dining and even finer antiques, you'll fall for the mystique of this riverfront town.
 Walk along the canal path that runs through downtown Lambertville, or walk out on the bridge over the Delaware River for scenic vistas.
 Join other visitors snapping the iconic "one foot in NJ and one foot in PA" photo!

-One of the state's best preserved 19th-century villages, Cranbury has a cute, tree-lined Main Street and the quintessential "town pond."
-Take a stroll around Brainerd Lake and Dam before dining at the Cranbury Inn, a Revolutionary-era tavern.
+As one of the state's best preserved 19th-century villages, Cranbury has a cute, tree-lined Main Street and the quintessential "town pond."
+Take a stroll around Brainerd Lake Dam before dining at the Cranbury Inn, a Revolutionary-era tavern.

-This sleepy village has reinvented itself as a dining destination.
-In addition to antique stores like the Tomato Factory Antique Center, Hopewell offers farm-to-table dining at The Brothers Moon and Brick Farm Tavern, plus gourmet pizza at Nomad, new American cuisine at The Blue Bottle Café and Southern-style cuisine at SweetGrass.
-The town's newly renovated Off-Broadstreet Theatre completes the "dinner and a show" night out.
+This tranquil village has reinvented itself as a dining destination.
+In addition to antique stores like the Tomato Factory Antique Center, Hopewell offers farm-to-table dining at Brick Farm Tavern, plus gourmet pizza at Nomad and new-American cuisine at The Blue Bottle Café.
+The town's Hopewell Theater offers a range of cultural experiences, from indie films to live music.